wmcgee3/capstone-b01-yellow/README.md

 ## Contributing

  Create a new branch from "master"<br />
- Title the branch appropriately for what you are working on (ie "product-page-layout") Once you have finished working on it, submit a pull request
+ Title the branch appropriately for what you are working on (ie "product-page-layout")<br />
+ Once you have finished working on it, submit a pull request<br />